-Daily-mean NOAA OLR on 2.5° regions from January 1979 to December 2004 is used as a proxy for the tropical deep convection.
-The 850 hPa wind speed from NCEP reanalysis and SST from the Reynolds and Smith (1994) algorithm (daily interpolated) are also used at the same spatiotemporal resolution.
-We also use the monthly-mean MLD dataset of de Boyer Montégut et al (2004).
-In this dataset the MLD is estimated from temperature profiles measurements taken from 1941 to 2002.
-The MLD is defined as the depth at which temperature is 0.2K cooler compared to the temperature at a depth of 10 meters.
-In the Indo-

-Pacific region, the number of profiles appears to be sufficient to warrant the reliability of the climatology.
-However, the formation of barrier layers due to strong precipitations or to large fresh water run-off along the coast could give smaller MLD using a density instead of a temperature criterion.
-On the basis of a few available temperature and salinity profiles de Boyer Montégut et al (2004) give an estimate of the differences between the two approaches.
-In the Indo-Pacific region, this difference is maximal (reaching 30m) in some regions of the Bay of Bengal during winter months.
-This difference decreases to 10m in April-June and is more generally negligible during summer months for most of our regions of interest.
-As reported in Shenoi et al (2002), the barrier layer near the North-West boundary of the Bay of Bengal is however very persistent during the boreal summer and could lead locally to an overestimated MLD in the de Boyer Montégut climatology.
-This will be further commented in the following sections.
+Daily-mean National Oceanic and Atmospheric Administration (NOAA) OLR on 2.5° regions from January 1979 to December 2004 is used as a proxy for the tropical deep convection.
+The 850-hPa wind speed from the National Centers for Environmental Prediction (NCEP) reanalysis and SST from the Reynolds and Smith (1994) algorithm (daily interpolated) are also used at the same spatiotemporal resolution.
+We also use the monthly-mean MLD dataset of de Boyer Montégut et al. (2004).
+In this dataset the MLD is estimated from temperature profile measurements taken from 1941 to 2002.
+The MLD is defined as the depth at which temperature is 0.2 K cooler compared to the temperature at a depth of 10 m.
+In the Indo-Pacific region, the number of profiles appears to be sufficient to warrant the reliability of the climatology.
+However, the formation of barrier layers due to strong precipitation or to large freshwater runoff along the coast could give smaller MLD using a density instead of a temperature criterion.
+On the basis of a few available temperature and salinity profiles, de Boyer Montégut et al. (2004) give an estimate of the differences between the two approaches.
+In the Indo-Pacific region, this difference is maximal (reaching 30 m) in some regions of the Bay of Bengal (BoB) during winter months.
+This difference decreases to 10 m in April-June and is more generally negligible during summer months for most of our regions of interest.
+As reported in Shenoi et al. (2002), the barrier layer near the northwest boundary of the Bay of Bengal is, however, very persistent during the boreal summer and could lead locally to an overestimated MLD in the de Boyer Montégut climatology.
+This will be further commented on in the following sections.